Syafinaz Selamat: Fierce reputation

+Social media

 Though admitting to the importance of social media accounts as one of the means to keep entertainers relevant in the industry, she also firmly stated that she never had any social media accounts due to her daily hectic schedules and routines.
 However, due to her commitment for Mentor 7 in 2018, she announced her decision in creating an Instagram account with the initial intention of promoting her protégés; Lazarul and Ranisha.
-Since then, Syafinaz has been utilizing her social media account not only for fan engagement and brand building, but also as a platform to impart her voice-art expertise.
+Since then, Syafinaz has been using her social media account not only for fan engagement and brand building, but also as a platform to impart her voice-art expertise.

-Syafinaz is among the fighters for the country's art industry.
-She argues that art is not just a mere hobby and interest, but also a respectable profession.
-She strongly thinks that knowledge and academic background in music is important for all musicians if they intend to lead the local art industry towards better progress to be more seen and seriously accepted among the society, as well as being one of the contributors to the country's economy.
+Voice health

+As a voice health advocate, Syafinaz works to educate the public, particularly among singers about this issue.
+She believes that singers must employ the proper and safe singing techniques for their voice to last a long period.
+Recently, Dato' Siti Nurhaliza has received assistance from Syafinaz in finding a team of specialists to help her recover her voice from the prior Covid-19 infection, thanks to Syafinaz's experiences and continuous collaborations with laryngologists and voice therapists.

+Artworks

+Along with performing, teaching, and judging singing competitions, Syafinaz is one of the advocates for the nation's art industry.
+She stated: